Boombotix: Headquarters

-And now it’s out of business ..

 Investors

 In 2014, the company received a $4 million investment from key players including David Dolby, Walden Venture Capital, Social+Capital Partnership, Baseline, Red Hills and Grishin Robotics.

 Sponsored Athletes

 Boombotix is known for being rooted in action sports, sponsoring professional athletes in cycling, skateboarding, skiing, and surfing.
 Working with athletes such as cyclists Jason Clary, Kevin "Squid" Bolger, and Matt "Slumworm" Reyes, skier Mike Hornbeck and skateboarders Jevelle Wiltz, Danny Ramirez, and '97 X-Games Street Skate gold medalist Mako Urabe, Boombotix has been able to continuously develop their product with input from a professional team.

 Promotions with Artists

 In 2014 Boombotix partnered with RZA to release a co-branded Wu-Tang Clan unit.
 The unit is unique in that it contains 8 tracks from the 20th Anniversary Wu-Tang Album, "A Better Tomorrow."
 The unit was released three weeks prior to the general release of the album.
 Additionally, the track "Big Horn B," was only ever released through the 3,000 limited edition units.

 They have also collaborated with The Grateful Dead, Del from Hieroglyphics and Achozen.